Probability, valuations, hyperspace: Three monads on Top and the support as a morphism

 The Vietoris topology is the minimal common refinement of the \emph{lower Vietoris topology} and the \emph{upper Vietoris topology}.
 The functor that assigns to a topological space the set of its closed subsets with the lower Vietoris topology has been introduced by Smyth \cite{smyth83}.
 That this endofunctor has a monad structure has been shown by Schalk \cite{schalk} under the almost inconsequential restriction to the category of $T_0$ spaces.
 She also studied the algebras of this monad \cite{schalk}.
 Several related topological results are due to Clementino and Tholen \cite{cletho}.

-In this section, we discuss this functor, which assigns to a topological space the space of its closed subsets equipped with the lower Vietoris topology, as well as its monad structure.
-This relies on a duality between this hyperspace $HX$ and certain maps from the open subsets $\op(X)$ to the Sierpi\'nski space.
-In \Cref{secmonadmorph}, we show that this hyperspace creates a harmonious connection between probabilistic and possibilistic constructions: There is a morphism of monads to the hyperspace monad which takes every continuous valuation, and in particular every $\tau$-smooth Borel probability measure, to its support.
+In this section, we discuss this functor, which assigns to a topological space $X$ the space of its closed subsets $HX$ equipped with the lower Vietoris topology, as well as its monad structure.
+Using terminology proposed by Goubault-Larrecq\footnote{See \href{http://projects.lsv.ens-cachan.fr/topology/?page_id=585}{http://projects.lsv.ens-cachan.fr/topology/?page\_id=585}, where this was proposed in generalization of the term Hoare powerdomain.}, we call $HX$ the \emph{Hoare hyperspace} of $X$ and $H$ the \emph{Hoare hyperspace monad}.
+Our construction of $H$ reveals that $H$ is a double dualization monad, where the double dualization is with respect to the Sierpiński space; this facilitates a treatment of the monad multiplication and the monad axioms that is purely formal and free from topological considerations.
+After an analogous treatment of the monad of continuous valuations in \Cref{sec_valuations}, we show in \Cref{secmonadmorph} that there is a morphism of monads from continuous valuations to $H$ which takes every continuous valuation, and therefore in particular every $\tau$-smooth Borel probability measure, to its support.

 In working with hyperspaces, there is a choice to make concerning the membership of the empty set.
 This choice is relatively inconsequential, in the sense that most results hold either way.
-While most of the works mentioned above have excluded the empty set, we will include it to make the analogy with the extended probabilistic powerdomain of \Cref{sec_valuations} as close as possible.
+While most of the works mentioned above have excluded the empty set, we do include it.